What is Mime?

-Several students of Decroux were dutch; Will Spoor, Jan Bronk, Luc Boyer and Frits Vogels.
+Several students of Decroux were Dutch; Will Spoor, Jan Bronk, Luc Boyer and Frits Vogels.
 They brought his teachings to Amsterdam in the 1960s.
-From there corporeal mime started developing into new forms.
+From there, corporeal mime started developing into new forms.
 They implemented the Decroux technique within the theatre field of the Netherlands.
-In 1962 the mime education was founded.
-It continued to grow till today and has been part of the ATD from 1968.
+In 1962 a mime education was founded.
+It continued to grow till today and has been part of the ATD since 1968.
 Mime is a small niche within the field but develops a wide range of modern theatre, performances, modern dance and location-based plays.

 Although this is just a part of the answer.
-I want to add two quotes from Marijn de Langen.
+Below I’ve added two quotes from Marijn de Langen.
 A post-doctorate researcher who has been describing and researching the history of Mime, more specifically Dutch Mime.

 “A mime artist is a theatre maker with a special physical performance, grounded in the mime corporel technique, who has a great awareness of the space and the various possibilities of their body.
 A mime artist can use this stage presence to create diverse performances: aesthetic or daily, with characters or with abstract bodies in the space.”

-The past years the Mime has been focused on the self-willed players and makers.
-It created a broad spectrum and a wide variety of Mime.
+In the past years, the Mime has been focused on self-willed players and makers.
+It created a broad spectrum and a wide variety of mimes.
 Each one invented their own mime, or what it means to them.
 The key to understanding is seeing and experiencing it.